BlueberryWolf/GalleVR/README.md

 ## What It Does
 * Automatically sorts photos by world, friends, and soon, events!
-* Private by default
+* Private by default — you’re in control
-* Tags everything smartly — it's a breeze
+* Smart tagging — it's a breeze
-* Syncs across devices via the web
+* Works across devices via the web or native app
-* Lets you share galleries and create profiles
+* Create galleries, customize your profile, and share your favorites
 * Works on **Windows**, **Quest**, and **Pico**

 ---